ElectiveNodejs/01_Introduction/README.md

 In your terminal run these commands:

 ````
+   # To install the tutorial run
    npm install -g javascripting

-   // then browse to the folder where you want to have your node.js files we are working on this semester.
+   # then browse to the folder where you want to have your node.js files we are working on this semester.
    cd folder_where_your_nodejs_files_are_going_to_be_located

-   // Create a new folder
+   # Create a new folder
    mkdir javascripting

-   // Go into the folder
+   # Go into the folder
    cd javascripting

-   // Start the tutorial
+   # Start the tutorial
    javascripting

-   // folow the instructions in the tutorial
+   # folow the instructions in the tutorial
 ````

 <strong>Code on Github: </strong>